Dachi-Gomiashvili/War-Predictor/readme.txt

 predict a years before the war.
 Last function in block test_the_model(conflicts_csv) tests the validity of model based on data, and since we found that model under rpedicted (predicted war to happen later than it actually did) , we added -3.7 to the model in fourth stage.

+Stage seven: build scatterplots and regression lines based on the data used for OLS regression to visualize how years before the war and the variables are related.
+Build GUI for the model so that user can simply choose coutnry from scroll down list, year and ask for prediction